-Processing Time: 4 to 6 weeks to determine eligibility.
-At least three (3) weeks prior to beginning of quarter for processing payment.
-Payment for fees and books in the form of a voucher the remainder in a check.
+Processing Time: 4 to 6 weeks are necessary to determine eligibility.
+Should apply at least three (3) weeks prior to beginning of quarter for processing payment.
+Payment for fees and books is in the form of a voucher, the remainder in a check.